FAQ

 Do you use eco-friendly or organic products?

-We use a range of products and select based on the pest, the site, and homeowner preference.
-Integrated Pest Management (IPM) principles guide treatment — physical exclusion, habitat modification, and targeted low-toxicity application before broadcast chemical treatment.
-If organic or low-impact products are a priority for you, we have options and will walk you through them.
+The pros we send use a range of products and select based on the pest, the site, and homeowner preference.
+Integrated Pest Management (IPM) principles guide treatment, physical exclusion, habitat modification, and targeted low-toxicity application before broadcast chemical treatment.
+If organic or low-impact products are a priority for you, ask when you call, there are usually options.

 Ready for pest control that actually answers the phone?